Oregano (Niu Zhi)

 Organs/Systems: Digestive, Nervous, Respiratory, Skin

 Key Actions: Antioxidant, Antibacterial, Antiviral, Antifungal, Antiparasitic, Anti-inflammatory, Anticancer, Antiseptic

-Medicinal Uses: Colds, flus, lung infections, bronchitis, croup, bloating, candida, cancer, osteoporosis, headaches, allergies, earache, fatigue, diabetes, gastrointestinal disorders, heart conditions, rheumatoid arthritis, menstrual cramps, urinary tract infections, muscle pain, acne, dandruff, repels insects, parasites.
+Medicinal Uses: Colds and flu, lung infections, bronchitis, croup, bloating, candida, cancer, osteoporosis, headache, allergies, earache, fatigue, diabetes, gastrointestinal disorders, heart conditions, rheumatoid arthritis, menstrual cramps, urinary tract infections, muscle pain, acne, dandruff; repels insects, parasites.

 Pin Yin: Niu Zhi

 Also Known As: N/A

 Meridians: Spleen, Heart, Urinary Bladder, Kidney, Liver